Collaboration and partnerships for disaster management

 When disaster strikes a community many local businesses are also affected, as they are an integral part of community life and therefore its recovery.
 Private sector partnerships can help strengthen and speed up the recovery and rehabilitation efforts for these businesses and assist the community in various ways.
 This approach also enhances local ownership and sustainability by supporting market development, potentially strengthening community and local business resilience, helping to build up brand equity and establish entrepreneurs as good corporate citizens.

-World Vision is proud to partner with the following organisations:
+We are proud to partner with the following organisations:

 MasterCard Corporation is a technology company in the global payments industry operating the world’s fastest payments processing network, connecting consumers, financial institutions, merchants, governments and businesses in more than 210 countries and territories.
 MasterCard products and solutions make everyday commerce activities – such as shopping, traveling, running a business and managing finances – easier, more secure and more efficient for everyone.

-The engagement with MasterCard aims to transform aid delivery through the adoption of electronic payment services, that include World Vision’s Last Mile Mobile Solutions (LMMS) and the MasterCard Aid Network, and strengthen business practices, such as digital identity standards.
+The engagement with MasterCard aims to transform aid delivery through the adoption of electronic payment services, that include our Last Mile Mobile Solutions (LMMS) and the MasterCard Aid Network, and strengthen business practices, such as digital identity standards.
 This collaboration has now lead to a formal partnership that will continue to innovate digital aid delivery as well as working together on fundraising, advocacy, joint research and consulting on topics ranging from digital identity to financial education for beneficiaries to data management and protection.

 Cross-sector partnerships, that is, partnering with the private sector, all levels of government and humanitarian agencies, provide the opportunity to improve information sharing, communication and coordination when it comes to disaster management.
 This includes all stages of a disaster – from disaster preparation planning, through to response and then recovery.